Christmas Gifting / 10 November, 2023 / Ellie Thompson

 47) Keypers… Ah yes.
 Another one for the girlie girls.

-48) Monchichi – to me this is more 70’s, but I think they made a comeback in the 80’s… Anyone have one of theses?
+48) Monchichi – to me this is more 70’s, but I think they made a comeback in the 80’s… Does anyone have one of these?

 50) All delivered from the catalogue.
 Merry 80’s Christmas!